Background pattern

 • Keep away from fire or flames.
 Do not smoke during application.

-Use of Dentispray with other medications
+Using Dentispray with other medications

-Inform your doctor or pharmacist if you are using, have used recently or may need to use any other medication.
+Inform your doctor or pharmacist if you are using, have recently used, or may need to use any other medication.

 This medication may interact with:

-• Medications containing hyaluronidase: should not be used at the same time as benzocaine, as it may increase the adverse effects of benzocaine.
+• Medications containing hyaluronidase: they should not be used at the same time as benzocaine, as it may increase the adverse effects of benzocaine.

 • Other local anesthetics.

-Use of Dentispray with food and beverages
+Using Dentispray with food and drinks

 Do not use this medication before meals or before drinking (see section Warnings and precautions).